 - People, process, and technology strategies for business model success

 - Adoption of subscription pricing models

-- Strategies for transitioning to a new licensing model
+- Strategies for transitioning to a new software business model

-- Emerging trends for licensing software on a global basis
+- Emerging trends for global digital business models

 - Coverage of licensing technology approaches, including third-party licensing providers

 - Top 10 Predictions for Software Pricing and Licensing

 - Worldwide Software Subscription Forecast

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 Key Questions Answered